roboticslab-uc3m/developer-manual/en/best-practices.md

   1. If necessary, elaborate a removal plan and detail any steps that need to be taken to perform a seamless migration to the new API.
   1. Ping the corresponding team or whoever could need more action on their end.
   1. Proceed gradually and, finally, kill the function.
+* Always initialize class members, either in the class constructor or in any initialization method (e.g. your implementation of `DeviceDriver::open` when creating custom _YARP devices_) before doing the actual work.